rootskar/MotorImageryBCI/README.md

 3.)
 Run BCI app with command: python3 main.py

-And the classifier experiments with the following steps:
+## Running the classifier experiments in Linux:

 1.)
-Navigate to the BCI folder with: cd classifier
+Navigate to the classifier folder with: cd classifier

 2.)
 Run the classifier experiments with: ./run.sh